 Photos courtesy of E3 Supply Co.

-GR: I'm curious to hear about the reasons for the intersection of leather goods, watch and motorcycle customization.
+GR: I'm curious to hear the reasons for the intersection of leather goods, watch and motorcycle customization.

 E3: I was working as a photographer in NYC then transitioned into bike building full time back in 2009.
 I was doing all the fabrication and work in-house, then started making my own seats, components and grips out of leather.
 From there I slowly branched out into belts, camera straps, and watch straps - anything that I found useful myself.
 Once the kinks were worked out, I started offering them to customers.
 I find a great cohesiveness in what we offer, with the basis being standard and accessible Japanese engine design and mechanical watch components.